TrinhLab/GeCCo/README.md

+# Gene Coexpression Connectivity (GeCCo)
-# Gene expression classifier (GEC)
+# Note: GeCCo is previously named as Gene expression classifier (GEC)

-## What is GEC
+## What is GeCCo?
 (TODO:expand on this explanation)

-GEC serves to analyze omics data between two conditions or time points.
+GeCCo serves to analyze omics data between two conditions or time points.
 Such comparison is referred to as case vs control.
-GEC will determine genes or proteins that fall under different categories:
+GeCCo will determine genes or proteins that fall under different categories:
 (TODO: This mapping is outdated see `renmane_classes(classified_df)` in `__main__.py`
 - control_overexpressed (highly-expressed)
 - case_overexpressed (lowly-expressed)